 Arithmetic sequence and series are some of the basic topics.
 An itemized collection of elements in which repetitions of any sort is allowed is known as a sequence, whereas series is the sum of all elements.
 The fundamentals could be better understood by solving problems based on the formulas.
 They are very similar to sets but the primary difference is that in a sequence, individual terms can occur repeatedly in various positions.
 The length of a sequence is equal to the number of terms and it can be either finite or infinite.

-This concept you will come across in Class 11 as well.
+You will come across this concept in Class 11 as well.
 With the help of definition, formulas and examples we are going to learn here the difference between a sequence and a series.

 - In short, A sequence is a list of items/objects which have been arranged in a sequential way.

 - A series can be highly generalized as the sum of all the terms in a sequence.
 However, there has to be a definite relationship between all the terms of the sequence.